isomerpages/moe-punggolsec/_academic-subjects/Humanities.md

 The Internal Security Department (ISD) exhibition showed the turbulent security history, from the communist subversion and the Laju Hijack to the recent threats from Jemaah Islamiyah, ISIS and self-radicalisation.
-The exhibition sends a strong message that security is not just the government’s responsibility but students can also play a significant part through the SG Secure national movement by staying vigilant to safeguard our way of life, peace and harmony.
+The exhibition sends a strong message that security is not just the government’s responsibility; students can also play a significant part through the SG Secure national movement by staying vigilant to safeguard our way of life, peace and harmony.